 How to Choose a Web Design Company

-So you’ve decided you need a new website.
+As the world moves increasingly online, you may have decided that now is the right time to redesign and update your website.
 If you’re not already working with a web design agency you’re happy with, how do you choose the right firm to develop the online face of your business?

-It's always a good idea to start with some reconnaissance work.
-Perform online searches to find companies in your area if geographic proximity is important to you and ask professional peers for references.
-Additionally, if there are websites (in your industry or not) that you love, check out who built them and add them to your list.
+Start with some reconnaissance work.
+Perform online searches to find web design companies in your area and ask professional peers for references.
+Start making a list of websites you like, whether they are in your industry or not, and find out who built each of your favorite sites.

 Once you have a short list of possible web design agencies, take the following steps for a successful engagement.